 Because students can gain more than one endorsement in a year, and these can be at different levels and grades, the majority of the statistics given in this section are based on counts of students having gained at least one endorsement regardless of level.

-The statistics presented in this section are divided into two parts.
-The first part contains statistics related to students with endorsable courses.
-The second part provides statistics related to the attainment of Course Endorsements.
-All percentages of students shown in this section (Figures 56-71) are based on the number of students in the Enrolled Student Cohort.
+All percentages of students shown in this section (Figures 56-63) are based on the number of students in the Enrolled Student Cohort.